 - Our Old Man was put to death in Him that the New Man might come to life in us

-[If you’d like more, go to Free Stuff and look for the book entitled The Divine Exchange.]
+[If you’d like more, download the free ebook The Divine Exchange.]